TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Set-B1AddressBlock.md

 ```

 ## DESCRIPTION
-This function is used to update an existing address block in BloxOneDDI IPAM
+This function is used to update an existing address block in Universal DDI IPAM

 ## EXAMPLES